oatmealine/simply-love-oat-fork/README.md

 - *!* Change the default judgement font: SimplyLove-NotITG's one but aligned in center
 - Add `0 - enable restart` folder that makes enable to use "Restart Game"
 - Change the logo and window icon
-- Some places use old_wendy system font, classically SimplyLove-NotITG's font
+- Some places use old_wendy system font, classical SimplyLove-NotITG's font
 - Less confusing Select Mode Screen
 - Show "GET READY" and song details on Song Transition
 - Show both PB itself and difference from score on Result